kryukoff/stock_trading_tg_bot/mvp_v1/README.md

 ... ... ... ... ... ... ...

-The list of items should include all possible combinations of items after selecting first column, dataframe drops all the remaining items that do not include the selected value and so on.
+The list of items should include all possible combinations of items.

+After selecting the first column, dataframe drops all the remaining items that do not include the selected value and so on.